 These naughty and nice gnomes are the easiest sock gnome tutorial for how to make a Christmas gnome.
-In about 15 minutes, you have 2 gnomes from 2 socks and some fake fur!
+In about 15 minutes, you have 2 gnomes from socks and faux fur!

 Naughty and Nice Gnomes – How to Make Christmas Gnomes

 Here at Ruffles and Rain Boots, I make a lot of gnomes.
 Is there a 12-step program for that?
-Like maybe a program where I can make more gnomes?!
-Because I’d sign-up.
-And the first thing I’d make is more Christmas gnomes because these little guys are so cute.
+Better yet, maybe there is a program where I can make more gnomes?!
+I’d sign-up and the first thing I’d make is more Christmas gnomes because these little guys are so cute.